ncatlab/nlab-content/pages/6622.md

 [[Coh_fig_19.gif:pic]]

-then the parallel arrows are equal in $B$, while the ''large diamond'' on the right commutes in $B$ by the induction hypothesis.
+then the parallel arrows are equal in $B$, while the "large diamond" on the right commutes in $B$ by the induction hypothesis.

 We can therefore assume that $u_1 \neq u'_1$.
 As in the case of